Hamzaamhal09/Automatized-Varaint-calling-calling-SBCC/README.md

 - Direct execution: Run each component individually using the corresponding scripts in the scripts/ directory.

-the pipline is accompined with small datatset in the folder data folder to test pipline that can be run from a normal laptop (AT least 16 GB of RAM ) :

 # Test Dataset

 To facilitate testing, the repository includes a small dataset in the data/ folder.
 This dataset is designed to run on a standard laptop with at least 16 GB of RAM.